nicolerodriguez16/gwc-give-back-project/README.md

 # GWC Leadership Academy Give Back Project
- This project was chosen to address the significant disparities in academic performance and educational outcomes among students from different backgrounds/communities in New York City.
+ This project was chosen to analyze academic performance and educational outcomes among students from New York City.
 Growing up ina low-income community and later attending different schools provided me with firsthand insight into how socio-economic factors and school resources can impact educational attainment.

 # Goal:
  The specific intended outcome of this project is to analyze a comprehensive dataset to uncover patterns and correlations that affect academic performance and graduation rates in New York.
 Machine Learning Algorithims will be implemented (not visible due to code error)